yearnlune/mongodb-search/.github/ISSUE_TEMPLATE/bug_report.md

 Describe your issue here.

 ### Your environment
-* version of angular-translate
+* version of mongo-search
-* version of angular
+* version of jdk
-* which browser and its version
+* version of spring

 ### Steps to reproduce
 Tell us how to reproduce this issue.